 Here are three common questions regarding strengths that could come up in an interview.
 Look over these sample answers and try to craft your own responses for the job you’re interviewing for.

 I’m a strong candidate because I carry certification xyz.
 To earn the certification, I completed several case studies and x hours of coursework, which makes me an expert on xyz and a unique candidate in the industry.

-Previous managers and coworkers have acknowledged my ability to communicate and work well on a team.
+Previous managers and coworkers have acknowledged one of my greatest strengths is my ability to communicate and work well on a team.
 For example, when I was at company xyz we had to work in groups within our department to manage projects.
 On xyz project, I was the team leader responsible for delegating tasks and conveying what needed to be done to get the project completed on time.
 I was able to communicate project goals to a team of 15, and the project was completed on time.

 Here you will find some typical questions regarding weaknesses and some sample answers to get you started.
 Practice answering the questions to reflect your own experience.

 I could improve my ability to prioritize tasks.
 For example, I often take on too many things at once.
 To work on prioritizing, I’ve been giving each of my tasks an “A” “B” or “C” rating based on the business need of each item.
 This has helped me to better manage my time, so that I can stay organized and on track to complete my goals.